huggingface/transformers/examples/pytorch/image-pretraining/README.md

 root/cat/[...]/asd932_.png
 ```

-Once you've prepared your dataset, you can can run the script like this:
+Once you've prepared your dataset, you can run the script like this:

 ```bash
 python run_mae.py \